Published On: April 18, 2019

 Ever wonder why you make really stupid decisions, especially when you are overwhelmed, worried or distracted?

-You might think that being in debt shows weakness or irresponsibility, but not so.
+You might be told that being in debt shows weakness or irresponsibility, but that is definitely not so.

 Eldar Shafir, one of the authors of the study, write ““coping with not just a shortfall of money, but also with a concurrent shortfall of cognitive resources.”
 In simple English this means that dealing with debt reduces your mental ability to handle other tasks “it makes you stupid”.